Selling A House At Auction vs a Private Sale

 September 27, 2018 - Read time: 3 minutes

 It’s a tough call, deciding between selling a house at auction vs a private sale.
-And one where many sellers get their fingers burned.
+And one where many sellers get their fingers burned in a property auction if they are ill-advised.
+Selling property at auction is a daunting experience for novice property auction sellers, as many auction houses charge upfront fees.
+Selling property at auction does not guarantee that it will be sold.

 When it comes to auctioning a house, there are pros and cons.